Albany Mail and Wire Fraud Attorneys

 Allow our mail and wire fraud attorneys in Albany to evaluate your case and determine what defenses can be raised on your behalf.

-How Serious Are Mail and Wire Fraud?
+What are the Penalties for Mail and Wire Fraud?

 Mail and wire fraud are severe federal crimes carrying harsh penalties.
 A conviction for either can result in up to 20 years of imprisonment and/or a fine.
 If the offense was committed during a presidentially declared state of emergency, the prison term increases to 30 years, and the defendant could be fined $1 million.